kensanata/phoebe/README.md

     gemini-chat --cert=cert.pem --key=key.pem \
       gemini://transjovian.org/do/chat/say

+At the prompt, type your message.
+What effectively happens is that all you type ends up being sent to the server via a Gemini request:
+`gemini://transjovian.org/do/chat/say?your%20text%20here`.

 To generate your client certificate for 100 days and using “Alex” as your common
 name: